Nets keep turnover-prone 76ers winless on the road

 FAMILIAR FACES

-The Nets have used the same starting five (LeVert, Russell, Joe Harris, Jared Dudley and Jarrett Allen) for each of the first 10 games of the season.
-The last time they did that was in the 2002-03 season, when Jason Kidd, Kerry Kittles, Richard Jefferson, Kenyon Martin and Dikembe Mutombo started the first 16 in a row. ...
-Harris made a 3-pointer in his 25th straight game, moving into sole possession of fourth place on the team's career list.
-Joe Johnson hit at least one in 37 in a row in 2014.
+The Nets have used the same starting five (LeVert, Russell, Harris, Jared Dudley and Allen) for each of the first 10 games of the season.
+The last time they did that was in the 2002-03 season, when Jason Kidd, Kerry Kittles, Richard Jefferson, Kenyon Martin and Dikembe Mutombo started the first 16 in a row.

 BIG THREE